 WE ARE HOME!!!!
-Over the weekend we moved back to Rickety Cottage Mark II.
+It is almost 18 months since the fire but over the weekend we moved back to Rickety Cottage Mark II.

 It isn’t so rickety and it isn’t decorated, but we are home and the rest will all fall into place one day soon.